-Encinal Zone: Hole CB5 intersected a highly altered breccia pipe containing fragments of stockwork veining and porphyry mineralisation across which 15 meters returned 1.63 g/t Au and 0.12% Cu.
+Encinal Zone: The Encinal Zone is located roughly 2.5km southeast of the recently identified Raya Tembrillo Zone, and roughly 1km south of the El Porvenir zone.
+Hole CB5 intersected a highly altered breccia pipe containing fragments of stockwork veining and porphyry mineralisation across which 15 meters returned 1.63 g/t Au and 0.12% Cu.
 The breccia pipe occurs in a large alteration zone, IP chargeability high and magnetics low which has not been tested to depth.
-On July 1, 2016, Almadex reported results of drilling at Encinal, which were consistent with the interpretation that the drilling was located in a zone marginal to a potential copper-rich portion of the porphyry system.
+On June 19, 2017, Almadex announced that a new area of exposed stockwork quartz veining and gold mineralisation had been identified in the Encinal Zone.
+On June 29, 2017, Almadex announced the results of initial drilling on this exposed stockwork (Hole EC-17-025) which returned results including 34.47 metres grading 0.73 g/t Au and 0.20% Cu.
+Almadex is currently following up these results with some additional drilling at Encinal.